trailheadapps/redwoods-insurance/README.md

    3. Click 'Publish' to confirm.
 6. Create a Community User:
    1. From the Builder screen, click the upper left drop down menu, and select 'Salesforce Setup'.
-   2. Using the App-Launcher, select 'Service'.
+   2. Using the App Launcher, select 'Service'.
    3. Click on the 'Accounts' tab, and create a new account.
 Populate the information as you see fit.
    4. From your newly created Account's detail page, click 'New' button on the Contacts related list view.
    5. Create a new contact.